 With respect to second language learning, some of the best classes I taught were completely unplanned.
 I simply relied on realia and the wonders of taking an interest in my students’ lives.
 The unpredictable flow of such spontaneous lessons means that the learning of new lexis and grammar structures is purely incidental.

-Regarding the use of realia, and my current opposition to ‘resource heavy’ teaching and grammatical syllabuses, an approach to teaching called DOGME comes to mind.
+Regarding my opposition to ‘resource heavy’ teaching and grammatical syllabuses, it's worth checking out the materials-light approach to teaching called DOGME.
 If you would like to see a live DOGME lesson in action, check this out.

 NON-LINEAR LEARNING AND MY “ACQUISITION” OF THE SERBIAN LANGUAGE